-Md. lawmakers reach deal on sweeping police-accountability package, leaders say
+Md. lawmakers reach deal on sweeping police accountability package, leaders say

 The Senate had proposed language that said an officer could not use force unless “a police officer under similar circumstances would believe that the force is necessary and proportional.”

-Kami N. Chavis, a law professor and director of the criminal justice program at Wake Forest University, said the compromise language is a stricter requirement.
+Kami Chavis, a law professor and director of the criminal justice program at Wake Forest University, said the compromise language is a stricter requirement.

 The proposal by the Senate, she said, would have been similar to Maryland’s current legal standard of “objectively reasonable.”